 Statement of Additional Information: The Funds' SAI provides additional details about the investments and techniques of the Funds and certain other additional information.
-A current SAI dated September 30, 2023 is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated September 30, 2024 is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the respective Fund's annual and semi-annual reports to shareholders.
+Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the respective Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
 In the Annual Report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.